 Common names that the various species are known by include Malaysan Orchid, Showy Asian Grapes, Rose Grape, Showy Medinilla, Chandelier Tree, Kapa-kapa and Rose Grape and Orange Coral Medinilla.

-Arguably the best known and most flamboyant species in the genus is Medinilla magnifica.
-This plant is truly stunning in flower and has huge pink pendulous bracts, it is a Phillipine species and is probably too cold tender to grow on the NSW Central Coast outdoors.
-I’ve not seen or heard of this plant being available in Australia at the the time of writing.
-Medinilla magnifica that I’ve seen offered for sale in Australia are not this species.
+Medinilla magnifica – Arguably the best known and most flamboyant species in the genus is Medinilla magnifica.
+This plant is truly stunning in flower and has huge pink pendulous bracts, it is a Phillipine species and is probably too cold tender to grow in most Central Coast gardens unless you have a very warm microclimate.
+It is an extremely popular indoor plant in North America and Europe and will become popular here as it becomes more readily available and better known.

 Medinilla myriantha – Grown for its spectacular cascading clusters of pink flowers, followed by decorative bunches of miniature grape like purple fruit.